Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Conclusions

 \section{Conclusions}

-A function $\Gamma$ with finite asymptotic limits can be understood as a transition from its past $\gamma_-$ to its future $\gamma_+$.
-If $\Gamma^c(t)$ is given by $\Gamma(ct)$ (for $c>0$) or $\Gamma(c+t)$ (for $c\in\mathbb R$), then each equation of the parametric family $x'=f(t,x,\Gamma^c(t))$ can be understood as a transition from the past equation $x'=f(t,x,\gamma_-)$ to the future equation $x'=f(t,x,\gamma_+)$.
-We study critical transitions arising as $c$ changes for concave of d-concave (in $x$) functions $f$, assuming that the limit equations have the maximum number of hyperbolic solutions: two in the concave case, three in the d-concave case.
-A critical transition (or tipping point) occurs when the number of hyperbolic solutions is the maximum for a value of the parameter (in which case they connect the hyperbolic solutions of the past with those of the future, and which we call \textsc{Case} \hyperlink{Ac}{{\rm A}}), but no longer the maximum as $c$ crosses a critical value $c_0$.
-Typically, this critical value $c_0$ corresponds to a saddle-node bifurcation point of the parametric family: as is indicated in Section~\ref{sec:4tippingtracking}, it is due to the collision between two hyperbolic solutions, one attractive and the other repulsive, as $c$ varies.
-Their limits at the critical value of $c$ determine the same nonhyperbolic solution, which does no longer exist for larger (or smaller) values of $c$.
+A function $\Gamma$ with finite asymptotic limits can be understood as a parameter shift from its past asymptotic limit $\gamma_-$ to its future one $\gamma_+$.
+If $\Gamma^c(t)$ is given by $\Gamma(ct)$ (for $c>0$) or $\Gamma(c+t)$ (for $c\in\mathbb R$), then each equation of the parametric family \eqref{eq:4Cparametrictransitionequation} can be understood as a transition from the past equation \eqref{eq:4pastequationgamma-} to the future equation \eqref{eq:4futureequationgamma+}.
+We study critical transitions arising as $c$ changes for concave or d-concave (in $x$) functions $f$, assuming that the limit equations have the maximum number of hyperbolic solutions: two in the concave case, three in the d-concave case.
+A critical transition occurs when the number of hyperbolic solutions of \eqref{eq:4Cparametrictransitionequation}$_c$ is the maximum for a value of the parameter, but no longer the maximum as $c$ crosses a tipping point $c_0$.
+While the number of hyperbolic solutions is maximum, they connect the hyperbolic solutions of the past with those of the future, and it is said that \eqref{eq:4Cparametrictransitionequation}$_c$ shows \textsc{Case} \hyperlink{Ac}{{\rm A}} or tracking.
+Typically, the tipping point $c_0$ corresponds to a nonautonomous saddle-node bifurcation point of the parametric family (see Section~\ref{sec:4tippingtracking}), where, upon the variation of $c$, two hyperbolic solutions, one attractive and the other repulsive, collide into a single nonhyperbolic solution at the tipping point $c_0$.